jdserenity/cmakevcpkgcafexperience/README.md

 ./build/vcpkg2

 if it doesn't work it's probably bc the paths in the CMakePreset files are not correct for your system

+caf actors example is from their examples folder